Network convergence definition

 Network convergence is the efficient coexistence of telephony, video and data communication within a single network.
 Network convergence can also be called media convergence.
 The use of multiple communication modes in a single network offers convenience and flexibility not possible with separate infrastructures.

 Network Convergence driven by the benefits

-The convergance of networks is being driven by the cost and system management benefits.
-Today, IT services teams are typically managing two or three to five paralel networks:
+The convergence of networks is being driven by the cost and system management benefits.
+Today, IT services teams are typically managing two or three to five parallel networks:

 - One for data

 Each type of network requires separate switches, Host Bus Adapters (HBAs), Network Interface Cards (NICs), and cables.
 This clutter and complexity poses a significant burden to IT resources and budgets.
 Environmental benefits can be gained as administrators can reduce the power and cooling that converged network equipment requires.

 The request for a single converged network sounds like a tall order, but it’s hardly surprising since many CIOs find their current network infrastructures complicated and sometimes unreliable.
 What do most CIOs and their teams want from the corporate networking technologies of the future?
 Lower latency, enhanced reliability, and higher throughput are all high on the wish list, but above all many are looking for a single network infrastructure capable of handling all types of data, clustering, storage, voice, and video traffic.

 Converged network solutions

 Today’s converged network solution’s benefits include the ability to consolidate data traffic, voice traffic, video traffic, and storage traffic onto a single, high-performance, highly available network.
 This new converged network has the built-in intelligence to identify different traffic types (voice, telephony, data) and handle them appropriately, according to predefined rules.